-Indian Creek to Girdwood Professional Review and Guide
+Indian Creek to Girdwood Professional Guide

 "This scenic trail is totally paved and follows the Turnagain Arm, the Seward Highway, and parts of the Alaskan Railroad.
 It has several bridge crossings, an underpass, scenic overlooks with viewing scopes, picnic areas and toilet facilities, and opportunities to view numerous varieties of Alaskan wildlife such as beavers, moose, Dall sheep, beluga whales, and various birds.
 This is also a popular bike trail that can be easily completed in a day.